Exit planning

-Exit planning is the preparation for the exit of an entrepreneur from his company to maximize the enterprise value of the company in a mergers and acquisitions transaction and thus his shareholder value, although other non-financial objectives may be pursued including the transition of the company to the next generation, sale to employees or management, or other altruistic, non-financial objectives.
+Exit planning includes preparation for the exit of an entrepreneur from their company to maximize the enterprise value of the company in a mergers and acquisitions transaction, along with planning for the termination of other forms of business relationship such as the ending of a contract.
+For entrepreneurial exit, the protection of shareholder value is important, although other non-financial objectives may be pursued including the transition of the company to the next generation, sale to employees or management, or other altruistic, non-financial objectives.

 Exit planning differs from succession planning in that the later is a sub-component of exit planning, and refers to the hiring, training and retention of a successor President/CEO of the company in a planned manner.
 Succession Planning is but one of the many considerations when conducting exit planning.
 Company owners commonly do not see their company from the standpoint of a potential buyer, and thus, ignore the strategic management of the company.